p4535992/foundryvtt-item-link-tree/README.md

 **NOTE: This module is been tested only on Dnd5e system**

+An 'example I have to connect 3 objects Longsword +1 , Longsword +2 and Longsword +3 in mod that are connected by the logical value "upgrade" because one is the superior version of the other.

 ## Installation

 It's always easiest to install modules from the in game add-on browser.